Call for Abstracts

 The Program Committee of the 12th Annual Conference of the American Society of Health Economists invites individuals to submit proposals for consideration by the scientific review committee.
 We are soliciting: individual abstracts to be combined into sessions, organized sessions made up of 3 abstracts, individual abstracts for emerging scholars sessions and submissions for policy roundtables, spotlight sessions.

 We hope that applicants will submit abstracts that are relevant to the field of health economics and demonstrate rigorous theoretical and empirical research methodologies.
-Applications will be accepted until Monday, December 12, 2022.
+Applications now closed.

 Please contact firstname.lastname@example.org for any questions.

 Submission now closed- Applicants will be notified February 28th.